tododge/BIOS424/lab_three/README.md

 ```
 ---
 ## Visualizing SVs
+### With Jbrowse2
 We can visualize SVs by looking at the read alignments against a reference genome using a program such as [IGV](https://igv.org/) or [Jbrowse2](https://jbrowse.org/jb2/).
 IGV has been around longer, and has a lot of features, but I don't think it works that well for long reads and visualizing structural variants.
 I think Jbrowse2 does a better job showing split mapped reads and stuff like that.
-Jbrowse2 requires a reference fasta file, the file index, and a bam file and the bam index.
+Jbrowse2 requires a [reference fasta file](https://drive.google.com/file/d/1USMwJnD1jDjFSCfobywCHcDnaGkrtD04/view?usp=drive_link), [the file index](https://drive.google.com/file/d/1XyE0Y1MasaNLRIfSnQQDp2Sd2huTBMFZ/view?usp=drive_link), and a [bam file](https://drive.google.com/file/d/1U6wcP8zk-AUCseO6Io6EEGOiAiqMfpM_/view?usp=drive_link) and the [bam index](https://drive.google.com/file/d/1AgrIq7tlN3mjAja2iRhVSEfxADXLzRbt/view?usp=drive_link).

+I'm going to demonstrate using Jbrowse2 in class.
+You are welcome to download it on your computer, along with the dummy data provided, or you can download your own if you have it.

 ---
 Installing mummer